lsfcin/alternative-isometric-perspective/README.md

 - **Token Sprite Adjustments:** You can fine-tune the position of the token sprite, as well as its scale.
 Increasing the size of the token automatically increases the size of the sprite.
 - **Tile Sprite Adjustments:** You can also fine-tune the sprite position and scale, making easy to copy and paste multiple tiles.
 There's also a easy Flip Tile option.
 - **Token Height Visual Cues:** If a token has any elevation, its sprite adjusts to reflect the height, with a round shadow and line sprites being created for clarity.
+- **Dynamic Tile:** If a tile is configured, the position of the token can make a tile invisible.

 ## Configuration Screens